 Instead of shaking, a dog with the tail between his legs can also just freeze.

-While dogs generally utilize fight or flight (like we humans do to some extent) there is always a time where dogs try to collect more information about the situation and that’s when the freeze can occur.
-This freezing is often learned behavior but can be worked on with proper training.
+While dogs generally utilize fight or flight (like we humans do to some extent) there is always a time when dogs try to collect more information about the situation and that’s when the freeze can occur.
+This freezing is often a learned behavior but can be worked on with proper training.

 In rare instances, a tucked tail can also mean that a dog experiences an intimate moment with a person that’s very dear to him.